ArielCyber/Malicious-MPSI/README.md

 # Malicious_MPSI

-**Implementation of the PSImple protocol** https://eprint.iacr.org/2021/122
+**Implementation of the PSImple protocol:** https://eprint.iacr.org/2021/122

 **Running the protocol (we used ubuntu 18.04) :**